 - Website www.kingtuts.co.uk

 Many a famous foot has walked the hallowed halls of King Tut's – from Franz Ferdinand to Coldplay to the Breeders – with the names of the most notable of these literally inscribed into its architecture.
 Hosting local up-and-comers, hotly tipped indie acts and established international bands most nights of the week, it continues its nearly 25-year run as Glasgow's small rock venue of note.

 Please note this listing is for the gig venue.
 To find out more about the bar/restaurant, read our Eating & Drinking Guide review of King Tut's.

 A night of dub and beyond from the founder of On-U Sound

 All Them Witches

 The psychedelic rock outfit from Nashville, with a tendency to improvise.

 Hard-edged rock from Reading.

-The pop and rock musician and composer from Manchester who has worked with a host of artists including Magazine and Nick Cave.
+Pop and rock musician and composer from Manchester who has worked with Magazine and Nick Cave.

 Cattle & Cane